 - Compatible with natural and synthetic fabrics

-- Wide range of colors available
+- A wide range of colors is available

 - For large-scale indoor upholstery projects

 Best fabric spray paint

 - Tulip ColorShot Instant Fabric Color Multicolor Pack